karim-mesghouni/referal_system/README.md

 ## Introduction

-Welcome to the Referral System!
+Welcome to the Simple Referral System!
 This system is built using the Laravel framework and allows users to refer others to a platform.
 Referrers can earn rewards based on the successful sign-ups .
 This README will guide you through the setup, configuration, and usage of the system.

 ## Table of Contents